darrenburgess/javascript-210/object_notes.md

   * JS comes with a set of built in objects
       * String, Array, Object, Math, Date
-      * JS converts primitives to objects when you us an object method on them
+      * JS converts primitives to objects when you use an object method on them
   * You can create custom objects:
       * using object literal notation
           ```